MarcelRodrigue/symphoni_frontend_2/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-This is the second challenge for Symphoni Social, aimed at evaluating the candidate's knowledge of APIs, data fetching methods, caching, revalidation, as well as high-order array methods.
+This is the second challenge for Symphoni Social, aimed at evaluating the candidate's knowledge of APIs, data fetching methods, caching, revalidation, as well as high-order array methods. do clone this repo and follow instructions

 **To do this challenge, you need a good understanding of React, Tailwind CSS, TypeScript, Zustand, Fetch, and Axios.**